 Valuing VeriSign stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of VeriSign's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-VeriSign's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 29x.
-In other words, VeriSign shares trade at around 29x recent earnings.
+VeriSign's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 28x.
+In other words, VeriSign shares trade at around 28x recent earnings.

-That's relatively high compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
-The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.
+That's comparable to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).

-VeriSign's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 8.9991.
+VeriSign's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 3.26.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into VeriSign's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.